Tessie Reynolds: Early life

 Tessie Reynolds was born on the Isle of Wight and grew up in Brighton, the eldest of 11 children.
 Her father, Robert James Reynolds, was a gymnastic instructor and cycle agent, who encouraged sports among his children.
 He was a member of National Cycling Union and Secretary of a cycling club, as well as umpire for professional races.
 Her mother, Charlotte, ran a boarding house in Kemptown, which specifically catered for cyclists and which Reynolds helped at.

+Record breaking bike ride

 In September 1893, when Reynolds was sixteen years old, she rode a man's bike 120 mi from Brighton to London and back, in 8 hours 30 minutes, thereby setting a record.
 Her father acted as the time keeper for the ride.

 Women's clothes at the time included long dresses and tight corsets, impractical for cycling; so Reynolds instead wore a "rational" outfit of pantaloons "cropped and cinched below the knee", with a shirt and long coat.
 It is likely that the outfit was made specifically for Reynolds by her sister, Ada, who was a dress maker.
 The outfit caused outrage, with suggestions that it was inappropriately masculine and that she was cycling in her knickerbockers.
 The publicity traveled as far as America, and the outfit was promoted by proponents of Victorian dress reform, as Reynolds clearly intended.
 She was active in promoting dress reform five years prior to the foundation of the local cycling dress reform club and continued to wear the outfit regularly.